radare/node-yara/README.md

 # Asynchronous Thread Pool Size

-Scans of content are performed in background threads.
+Content scanning is performed in background threads.
 This is provided by the [Native Abstractions for Node.js][nan] framework, specifically the `AsyncWorker` class interface.